Skip to main content

 A sustainable project

-The goal is to create a sustainable dynamic, where well-being and autonomy become central to daily life in Nakivale.
-By equipping the community itself with these tools, we ensure the continuity of the initiative, even after our departure.
+The goal is to create a long-term dynamic where well-being and empowerment are central to daily life in Nakivale.
+By passing on these tools to the community itself, the project guarantees its continuity beyond external involvement.

 Call for Support